FortechRomania/coding-challenges/display-countries.md

+# Display Countries

 Hello!
 We challenge you to integrate the [REST Countries API](https://restcountries.eu/) to display information about the countries from all around the world.

+### Details
-What we would like to see:
+What we would like to see is:
 - a list of some fancy cards of all the countries in alphabetical order, displaying the flag, name, capital, region and population
 - a search form where you can type the name, code or capital of a country and display the filtered list (if there are no results show a short notice message)
 - a filter section where you can select to filter the list by: